James Whitley (alpine skier): Personal history

 Whitley was born on 17 November 1997.
 He is the grandson of James Chichester-Clark, Lord Moyola, the former Prime Minister of Northern Ireland.
 He spent his childhood in Sussex and at Castledawson in Northern Ireland.
 Whitley was born without both hands and despite multiple operations, fingers constructed for both his limbs have failed to gain enough nerve or muscle function.
 His Paralympic Class is LW5/7-3.
 He attended St. Bede's Preparatory School before going to Millfield School, a boarding school in Somerset, England.
-Whitley has been dating actress Ella Heryet since 2020 and they currently reside in West Sussex.

 Skiing career

 Whitley began skiing at the age of four years while with his family at Courchevel, France.
 He first trained with Ecole du Ski Français.
 He showed promise as a youth and in 2007, aged 10 was offered a place on the British Disabled Ski Team (BDST).
 He started to race with the British team when he was 11 in 2008.
 In 2012 he came second in the giant slalom and third in slalom at the Italian National Championships, his first senior medals.
 In 2013 Whitley entered the 2013 IPC Skiing World Championships in La Molina, where he finished 11th in the slalom.

 In early 2014 it was announced that he had been selected for the Great Britain team at the 2014 Winter Paralympics in Sochi, competing in the standing events.
 This made him the only standing skier competing for ParalympicsGB.
 The 2014 Winter Paralympics was Whitley's debut Paralympics; he competed in the slalom (14th place) on 13 March 2014, and giant slalom (15th place) on the 15 March.

 Whitley left school in 2016 and has competed full time since the beginning of the 2016/17 season.
 He competes in the Para Alpine Skiing World Cup (WPAS) in Slalom, Giant Slalom, SuperG, Downhill and Super Combined.
 He was British Champion in the inaugural British Para Alpine Championships in 2016 and again in 2017.
 He won gold in the Europa Cup Finals in Veysonnaz in 2017 and was 4th overall in the Europa Cup competition.
 In the World Cup he ended the season 5th in Super Combined and 9th in Slalom.

-On 10 March 2022, Whitley secured his best-ever Paralympic result with a 6th place finish in the giant slalom at the 2022 Winter Paralympics in Beijing.
+On 10 March 2022, Whitley secured his best-ever Paralympic result with a 6th-place finish in the giant slalom at the 2022 Winter Paralympics in Beijing.

 Motor racing career

 In 2021 Whitley joined Team BRIT and after gaining his racing licence competed alongside co-driver Chris Overend in a BMW M240i in class 2 of the 2022 Britcar Trophy Championship.

-Britcar Trophy races are 50 minutes long with a driver change pit stop approximately half way through, each race consisting of at least 30 cars competing in 5 different classes.
+Britcar Trophy races are 50 minutes long with a driver change pit stop approximately halfway through, each race consisting of at least 30 cars competing in 5 different classes.

 All event results are published by TSL Timing Solutions.